 The world’s grappling with the best ways to keep people safe during a pandemic, but every country has unique challenges, limitations and resources.
 If you’re planning on traveling internationally, be mindful of the protocols in your destination country and every place you visit within its borders.

-Trend of COVID-19 cases
+Trend of COVID-19 Cases

-While COVID-19 cases trend down worldwide, the virus is still a threat.
+While Covid cases trend down worldwide, the virus is still a threat.
 As you think about where and when to travel, track the latest case rate in both your country of origin and your destination country.
 The number of cases vary day by day and it’s challenging to know whether a trend will continue.
-But how can you predict what the case rate will be during your scheduled trip?
+How can you predict what the case rate will be during your scheduled trip?
 The trouble is you can’t be completely sure.
 This is when adding a Cancel For Any Reason (CFAR) option to your travel insurance plan can help.

 When you’re deciding whether or not to travel, consider how healthy you and your travel companions are.
-If you’re elderly, have diabetes, breathing difficulties, or heart conditions, you’re considered high risk for a severe COVID-related illness.
+If you’re elderly, have diabetes, breathing difficulties, or heart conditions, you’re considered high risk for a severe Covid-related illness.
 People in high-risk groups should avoid travel until the threat of the virus diminishes or they’re fully vaccinated.
 If you’re not in a high-risk group, you should still exercise caution.